 Mason Neck Eagle Festival

-Did you know that Fairfax County is located along the "Atlantic Flyway?"
+Did you know that Fairfax County is located along the "Atlantic Flyway"?
 It's the East Coast's version of a superhighway for migrating birds!
 Millions of hawks, songbirds, and other various species of waterfowl can be seen traveling through the area each spring.
 Mason Neck State Park is one of the best places to spot America's symbol, the bald eagle, in action.
-The 27th annual Eagle Festival returns for a day of learning featuring live mammals, reptiles and raptors, live music, food and more.
+The 28th annual Eagle Festival returns for a day of learning featuring live mammals, reptiles and raptors, live music, food and more.

 Bonus: Learn the incredible story about Elizabeth Hartwell Mason Neck National Wildlife Refuge here.